Guccierrez/BestNoteTakerApp/readMe.md

 * Step 1: Clone repo
 * Step 2: Make sure you have Node.js
 * Step 3: use "npm i" to install the packages required
+* Step 4: run this command to install uuid "npm install uuid"

 <p align="right">(<a href="#readme-top">back to top</a>)</p>